avacio/VeggieVengeance/README.md

 - Stable game code supporting continuing execution and graceful termination
 - Preliminary work on health system (ability to die)
     - Expected: Depletes player health when position is out of bounds
-    - Actual: We currently have it so that player 1ís health is depleted when holding the ìEî key, and player 2ís health is depleted using the ìOî key
+    - Actual: We currently have it so that player 1‚Äôs health is depleted when holding the ‚ÄúE‚Äù key, and player 2‚Äôs health is depleted using the ‚ÄúO‚Äù key
         - Players are currently attacking themselves as a stub